 “I jist cain’t go home agin,” I misquote Thomas Wolfe.

-“So, why mock the team when we’re trying to get people to the game to cheer?”
+“So, how come we mock the team when we’re trying to get people to cheer at the game?”
 Trixie is confused.

 “If them players wants to knock their brains out, we kin at least cheer ‘em on,” I revert to my Harvard New English.

-After our spirited discussion, we settle down and write-up the first drafts of the seven songs based on our social observations – life in a 300-year-old institution.
+After a spirited discussion, we settle down and write-up the first drafts of the seven songs based on our social observations – life in a 300-year-old institution.

 The first lines of the football fight song go: